What are Empower Playgrounds?

 Many areas in rural Ghana do not have access to electricity.
-Amongst other problems, lack of electricity means students in these areas are unable to study in the evening after it gets dark.
-Most students spend daylight hours at school and then assist with chores and the family's economic activities in the afternoon, so the evening is often their only time to study.
+Among the other problems this causes, lack of electricity means that children are unable to study in the evening after it gets dark.
+Most students spend daylight hours at school and then assist with family chores in the afternoon, so the evening is often their only time to study.

-Students must take a competitive entrance exam to be admitted into secondary school, which would allow them to further enhance their education and help their families, but students in rural areas without electricity are at a disadvantage when preparing for this next step.
+Students must take a competitive entrance exam to be admitted into secondary school, which would give them the opportunity to further their education.
+Children in rural areas without electricity are at a disadvantage when preparing for this next step.
 This causes many children's education to be cut short, perpetuating the poverty cycle.

-To avoid theft and to promote group learning and accountability, the program decided to give lanterns to group of students who live in the same compound or close together having a rotating lantern group leader who is responsibly for assembling the group each evening and returning the lantern to charge when it is finished.
-Teachers and communities are educated to ensure their support of the program and greater sustainability.
-A local electrical engineer is on-call in case of any major malfunctions, but teachers and community leaders are trained on basic maintenance.
+To avoid theft and promote teamwork, lanterns are given a to group of students who live close together.
+Each group has a leader who is responsible for assembling the group every evening and returning the lantern to charge after they have finished studying.
+This role rotates among the students.
+Teachers and communities are educated to encourage them to support the program.
+A local electrical engineer is on-call in case of any major malfunctions, but teachers and community leaders are trained in basic maintenance.

-The schools involved not only benefit from EPI’s electricity-generating play equipment, but also from a custom science education module.
-This helps to enhance the education that rural students receive by using the play equipment as a living lab, teaching students hands-on engineering and technology.
+In addition to the electricity-generating play equipment, the schools involved benefit from a custom science education kit.
+This helps to enhance the education that rural students receive by using the play equipment as a living lab, teaching students hands-on engineering and technology skills.